Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 - perform time arithmetic,
 - convert Unix times, timestamps, and universal times to and fro.

-`local-time` is available in Quicklisp.
+`local-time` is available in CLPM and Quicklisp.

 <!--